LiangZZZ123/slow_serv/readme.md

 Later, I will update this to multiplexing socket communication.

 ## 3.3.
-Client-side-encrypted-session
+Client-side-encrypted-cookie
-IF you wanna store info on the client side, meanwhile hide the info from the user(and the hacker), client-side-encrypted-session can be an option.
+IF you wanna store info on the client side, meanwhile hide the info from the user(and the hacker), client-side-encrypted-cookie can be an option.

 It can be stored in cookie or LocalStorage:
   - Store in cookie (**I choose for simplicity**)